ankitects/anki-manual/src/studying.md

 ![Due Counts](media/due_counts.png)

-In the v1 scheduler, the numbers count _reviews_ needed to finish all the cards in that queue, not the number of _cards_.
-If you have multiple steps configured for lapsed cards, the number will increase by more than one when you fail a card, since that card needs to be shown several times.

-From the [v2 scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html), the numbers count _cards_, so the number will always increase by one regardless of the steps remaining.

 When the answer is shown, Anki shows an estimate of the next time a card will be shown above each button.
 If you’d prefer not to see the estimates, you can disable them in Anki’s [preferences](preferences.md).

 ## Fuzz Factor

-When you select an ease button on a review card, Anki also applies a small amount of random “fuzz” to prevent cards that were introduced at the same time and given the same ratings from sticking together and always coming up for review on the same day.
-This fuzz will appear on the answer buttons when the [v3 scheduler](https://faqs.ankiweb.net/the-2021-scheduler.html) is enabled, so if you are using a previous version and you’re noticing a slight discrepancy between what you select and the intervals your cards actually get, this is probably the cause.
+When you select an answer button on a review card, Anki also applies a small amount of random “fuzz” to prevent cards that were introduced at the same time and given the same ratings from sticking together and always coming up for review on the same day.

 Learning cards are also given up to 5 minutes of extra delay so that they don’t always appear in the same order, but answer buttons won't reflect that.
 It